 While the laws are the same for everyone in North Carolina, every case is different and must be handled on its own merits.
 Further, the pros of workers’ compensation benefits could far outweigh the drawbacks for some families, even though it may be the opposite for another family.

-Because there are different options to consider when it comes to pursuing compensation in light of a serious work-related accident, it can be crucial that you consult an attorney before you agree to anything.
+Because there are different options to consider when it comes to pursuing compensation in light of a serious work-related accident, it can be crucial that you consult a Charlotte workers’ compensation lawyer before you agree to anything.
 Failure to do so could wind up being a costly mistake.